redis/lettuce/README.md

 Sentinel
 --------

-  There are two ways, how to use Redis sentinel with lettuce.
+  There are two ways, how to use Redis sentinel with Lettuce.

   1. Direct connection to sentinel, for issuing sentinel commands
   2. Redis discovery using sentinel.